-Weather It was dry at the time of the inspection.

-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneyhead is of rendered masonry construction, with clay pots and dressed in lead flashings, where visible from ground level.
+Age 119 years.
+Weather It was over cast and dry at the time of the inspection. · Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimneyheads are of pointed stone construction with clay pots and lead flashings.